 For the first two to three hours of my workday, I do my best to be by myself.

-Meetings will cover various topics: management, recruiting, nurturing GOJA’s culture, and building relationships with investors.
+The meetings will cover various topics, such as management, recruiting, nurturing GOJA’s culture, and building investor relationships.

 How do you bring ideas to life?

-Studying law and finance in Florence, Italy, has impacted my ability to create ideas.
+Studying law and finance in Florence, Italy, has impacted my ability to generate ideas.
+My opinions involve the creative and logical parts of my brain.

-The rational side helps me break them down and present them to understand.
+I find that the creative part of my brain generates ideas.
+The rational side helps me break them down and present them in a way that is understandable.

-The ideas’ maturity and creativity or logic will determine how I bring them to life.
-It doesn’t matter if it’s new and creative.
+The ideas’ maturity, creativity, or logic will determine how I bring them to life.
+It doesn’t matter if they’re new and creative.

-The context in which an idea should be realized and the part of the creative/logical spectrum will determine the execution framework.
+The execution framework will be determined by the context in which an idea should be realized and the part of the creative/logical spectrum on which it falls.

 What’s your favorite trend?